Demand Letters Travel Fast

 | 2025 | 1,823 | 8,667 | 21.0% |

 Florida was #3 nationally behind New York and California from 2019 through 2024.
 In 2025 it overtook New York.
-The national pie is shrinking, and Florida is taking a larger slice of it every year.
+The national pie is shrinking, and Florida has taken a larger slice of it every year since 2021.

 That statewide total covers all public accommodations, not just restaurants.
 The restaurant-specific angle is narrower: in EcomBack's national H1 2025 website-litigation data, the broad "Restaurant, Food, Drinks & Beverages" category was the largest industry group at about 30% of web accessibility filings.
 That's a national figure, not Florida-specific, but it indicates where the targeting concentrates.